vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 of Padmavati situated on conduence dea of the giant Lonžsura whom of Pārā and Sibdhu Vide Mælatim Vrsou vanquished It is a place of madbava, Act IX. verse 2

-great antiquity and held a great Lavarnakatirthamou Sarasvati) PI, veneration, A10 A. Vol. II, describes
+great antiquity and held a great Lavarṇakatirthamou Sarasvati) PI, veneration, A10 A. Vol. II, describes

 26 48